bateman/python_pyenv_poetry_template/README.md

 ## Makefile

 The project relies heavily on `make`, which is used to run *all* commands.
+It has been tested on macOS and Ubuntu 22.04.
+Windows users are strongly encouraged to install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

 Run `make` to see the list of the available targets.

 ```console
 $ make